cisco-asp-web/LTRMSI-3000/Readme.md

 This lab environment provides a hands-on experience with modern, programmable network infrastructures using modular technologies: SONiC, XRd, Containerlab, Edgeshark, and Jalapeno.

-To support this, we are using four virtual machines, each with a specific role.
+To support this, we are using three virtual machines, each with a specific role.
 Here’s what each VM is responsible for:

 ## 💻 Lab Virtual Machines Summary